hometownjlu/nomogram/README.md

 **Output**: various functions.

 ### `All_ERAS_data_merged.R`

 **Description**: Pulls data and merges column names

 **Use**: `source("All_ERAS_data_merged.R")`

+1. Determine 'Match_Status'
+* From ERAS data anyone who applied for a preliminary position ('Ob-Gyn/Preliminary|1076220P0 (Preliminary)') did not match.
+This is clearly an assumption and will get checked below.
-1. GOBA pull from Dropbox to show who is in residency.
+* GOBA pull from Dropbox to show who is in an OBGYN residency.
+* Cross-reference with Match Lists from various medical schools.

-2. Binds each of the years of Matching Data together from 2019 to 2015 while creating column names.
+2. Binds each of the years of Matching Data together from 2020 to 2016 while standardizing column names with parsed case.
+Standardize data types.
+Age was calculated.
+Year columns was added for every year of applicants.
+* Imputed minimal number of 'Self-Identity',

 3. Removes applicants who applied multiple years by using only unique AAMC identification numbers.
 4. Filters applicant age to be greater than 26 years old to account for 6-year undergrad and med school programs.